esila-keskin/Brain_AWG/VEN_Spaceflight_Cognition/README.md

 If you use this code or data, please cite:

-> Keskin E, Ali N, McNerney MW.
-The Social Cognition Paradox in Long-Duration Spaceflight: A VEN Fatigue Hypothesis for Duration-Dependent Emotion Recognition Decline.
+> Keskin E, McNerney MW, Ali N. The Social Cognition Paradox in Long-Duration Spaceflight: A VEN Fatigue Hypothesis for Duration-Dependent Emotion Recognition Decline.
 2026.
 Preprint.

 Related preprint (Fast Lane Hypothesis SNN model):
 > Keskin E. Fast Lane Hypothesis: Von Economo Neurons as a Biological Speed-Accuracy Tradeoff Mechanism. arXiv:2604.09229.
 2026.

 ---